 But if you are coming to the city from another country you arrive at Brussels-South.
 The other name of this station is Bruxelles-Midi.
 This is the hub for international trains going to Brussels.

-Brussels has a high-speed railway connection with its neighbouring countries.
+Brussels has a high-speed railway connection with its neighboring countries.
 These are the Netherlands, the United Kingdom, France, and Germany.

 The train operator Thalys connects Brussels with Amsterdam and Paris.
 Eurostar connects Brussels with London and Paris.
 Furthermore, ICE International is for connections with Germany.
 And NS International serves the route between Brussels and Amsterdam.

-As you can see, many international train journeys go through Brussels.
-This means you can also spend one day in Brussels when you are travelling between these cities!
+As you can see, many international train journeys go through the city.
+This means you can also spend one day in Brussels when you are traveling between these cities!

 From Brussels-South station you can walk to the center.
 You can also take public transport.

 Another common way to go to Brussels is by Airplane.
-Brussels has two airports.
+The city has two airports.

-The largest airport of the city is Brussels Zaventem Airport.
+The largest airport in the city is Brussels Zaventem Airport.
 This is where most flights go.
 Especially if you are going from outside of Europe, this is where you end up!